jalbright/git-kata/README.md

 ## 3. Working in a feature branch

+We are going to model a setup where there is an official repository on github, from which you have your own fork, with a clone of your fork on your local machine.

 We'll start by initializing a repository and making a commit.

     mkdir official # make a directory for the first repository